 Fall Indoor Air Quality

-With fall now upon us in Rohnert Park, California, cooler temperatures are here to stay.
+With fall now upon us in Rohnert Park, CA, cooler temperatures are here to stay.
 This transition from one season to another most definitely affects your home’s indoor air quality (IAQ).
 And your IAQ directly affects your comfort in your home.

 In cooler weather, people tend to spend more time indoors at home, so it’s important to be sure your IAQ is protected, keeping both you and your home protected.

 Think about it.
 Your home’s indoor air is a composite of many sources: the outdoor air that comes through your open windows, the dander from your pets, the air in your basement that flows through your furnace, the harsh chemicals you may use in your cleaning products, the mold spores existing in the crawlspace beneath your house, just to name a few.

 In the warmer months, the open windows allows fresh air in on a regular basis, diluting the stale air in your home, and your air conditioner is keeping your home’s humidity in check.
 When the windows close and the air conditioner is turned off for the season, these good effects disappear until next year.

 Now the air that’s in your home simply circulates, and all those composites and particles in the home stay there.
 The humidity decreases, causing your body’s membranes and nasal passages to dry out, inviting harmful bacteria and viruses in.
 Drier air also wreaks havoc on allergy and asthma sufferers.
 This is all a recipe for health issues.

 What You Can Do to Improve Your Home’s IAQ